eitan-93/Tents/README.md

 • Defining and Implementing an algorithm that generates an instance to the given problem in polynomial time.

-• Using Java, Java SAT (SAT4J, sat4j-master) and ILP (lp-solver-java-master pack -> com.google.ortools.jar) libraries in order to implement and test our theoretical solution.
+• Using Java, Java SAT (SAT4J) and ILP (lp-solver-java pack -> com.google.ortools.jar) libraries in order to implement and test our theoretical solution.

 *The libraries are not attached here.